Blue Monday (date): Calculation

-Based on peer-reviewed affect-psychology studies and the so-called 'Blue Monday' effect there is moderate support for Monday being the best candidate for the 'worst' or most 'demotivating' day of the week.
-This is because people tend to report more negative mood, less pleasure, and a greater sense of being overwhelmed on Mondays.

 British science writer Ben Goldacre has observed that Arnall's equations "fail even to make mathematical sense on their own terms", pointing out that under the 2006 equation, packing for ten hours and preparing for 40 will always guarantee a good holiday, and that "you can have an infinitely good weekend by staying at home and cutting your travel time to zero".
 Dean Burnett, a neuroscientist who has worked in the Psychology department of Cardiff University, described the work as "farcical" with "nonsensical measurements", in 2013.

-In 2016, Arnall claimed to have attempted to "overturn" his "theory" by visiting the Canary Islands; his claim was publicised by the Canary Islands Tourism Board.
+In 2016, Arnall claimed to have attempted to "overturn" his "theory" by visiting the Canary Islands; his claim was publicised by the Canary Islands Tourism Board which resulted in the Stop Blue Monday campaign receiving a gold award in London in 2017 for the Best International Campaign in 2016.

 History

-This date was published in a press release under the name of Cliff Arnall, who was at the time a tutor at the Centre for Lifelong Learning, a Further Education centre attached to Cardiff University.
+This date was published in a press release under the name of Cliff Arnall, who was at the time a Research Associate in Psychology with University Hospital Wales (UHW), Department of Obstetrics & Gynaecology and psychology tutor and psychologist at the Centre for Lifelong Learning, a Further Education centre attached to Cardiff University.
 The Guardian columnist Ben Goldacre reported that the press release was delivered substantially pre-written to a number of academics via public relations agency Porter Novelli, along with an offer of money to those who offered to put their names to it.
 A statement later printed in The Guardian sought to distance leaders of Cardiff University from Arnall: "Cardiff University has asked us to point out that Cliff Arnall … was a former part-time tutor at the university but left in February."

 Variations of the story have been repeatedly reused by other companies in press releases, with 2014 seeing Blue Monday invoked by legal firms and retailers of bottled water and alcoholic drinks.
 Some versions of the story purport to analyse trends in social media posts to calculate the date.

 In 2018, Arnall told a reporter at the Independent newspaper that it was "never his intention to make the day sound negative", but rather "to inspire people to take action and make bold life decisions".
 It was also reported that he was working with Virgin Atlantic and Virgin Holidays, having "made it his mission to challenge some of the negative news associated with January and to debunk the melancholic mind-set of 'Blue Monday.